About this book

 About the Author

-CLAIRE FULLER was born in Oxfordshire, England, in 1967.
-She received a degree in sculpture from Winchester School of Art, but went on to have a long career in marketing and didn’t start writing until she was forty.
-Her first novel, Our Endless Numbered Days, won the Desmond Elliot Prize and was a finalist for the ABA Adult Debut Book of the Year Award and the Edinburgh International Book Festival First Book Award.
-She has an MA in Creative and Critical Writing from the University of Winchester and lives in Hampshire with her husband and two children.
+CLAIRE FULLER is the bestselling and award-winning author of three previous novels: Our Endless Numbered Days, which won the Desmond Elliot Prize and was a finalist for the ABA Adult Debut Book of the Year Award and the Edinburgh International Book Festival First Book Award; Swimming Lessons, which was a national bestseller; and Bitter Orange, which was longlisted for the Dublin International Literary Award.
+She has an M.A. in Creative and Critical Writing from the University of Winchester and lives in Hampshire with her husband and two children.

 Awards and Praise